-- It will be wise and very prudent for Governments allocations for ECD is increase and given better policy consideration both in strategy and finance - Adequate professional development and training are provided to both ECD school managers and teachers/facilitators this will greatly enhance the workforce. - Indeed, children enjoy living and learning through play, but most schools in The Gambia lack basic play materials and playgrounds. - Finally, play-based learning or LtP should be in all schools since children learn better through structured play and play is central to how children learn.
+- It will be wise and very prudent for Governments allocations for ECD is increase and given better policy consideration both in strategy and finance - Adequate professional development and training is provided to both ECD school managers and teacher/ facilitators this will greatly enhance the work force. - Indeed, children enjoy living and learning through play but majority of schools in The Gambia lack basic play materials and play ground. - Finally but not the lest play-based learning or LtP should be in all schools since children learn better through structured play and play is central to how children learn.